 Kelly McCarthy, Corporate Manager of Memory Care and Resident Engagement

 Kelly McCarthy is the head of LCB’s Reflections Memory Care program and Resident Engagement.
 She oversees all aspects of the company’s renowned Reflections Memory Care program, including developing programming, ensuring quality, training associates at all communities, and working with individual residents and their families.

-Ms. McCarthy has recently written a book, Brass Ring Memoirs, that is set to be published during early 2017.
+Ms. McCarthy has recently written a book, Brass Ring Memoirs.
 In the book, she discusses how her “Brass Ring Memoirs” method is an effective tool for communicating with and caring for those challenged with memory loss.

 John DiPietro, Director of Culinary Services

 John DiPietro oversees all culinary services for LCB’s communities.
 His career has spanned all aspects of culinary services, from P&L development and oversight, to strategic menu planning and nutritional values, to vendor management.

 John was previously a regional vice president for FitzVogt, one of the world’s most successful culinary services companies.
 His responsibilities included more than 100 client locations, and he oversaw the transition of 76 client partners to FitzVogt, during his fifteen-year history with the company.